ooSvn/Simple-Hacking/README.md

 2. **CAPTCHA Bypass:**
    - The CAPTCHA image is formed by stitching together **smaller digit images**.
    - By segmenting the image and identifying each number, we can reconstruct the CAPTCHA solution.

-## 🎯 Lessons Learned
-- How **web authentication** can be exploited through status-based password guessing.
-- Techniques for **image processing** and pattern recognition.
-- The importance of **CAPTCHA security** and how weak implementations can be cracked.